TheCanuckCoder/MailerWrapper/README.md

 These application defaults are:
 ```
-host: smtps.ctst.email-courriel.canada.ca
+host: See class.HCMailWrapper.php (if accessible)
-port: 587
+port: See class.HCMailWrapper.php (if accessible)
 username: See class.HCMailWrapper.php (if accessible)
 password: See class.HCMailWrapper.php (if accessible)
-from:
+from: NULL
-to:
+to: NULL
 replyto: NULL
 send_reply_message: true
 reply_subject: NULL